Ritika-Jain07/codeai/codeai3/Readme3.md

 4. The system will display the search results, including book titles, authors, average ratings, ISBNs, languages, number of pages, ratings count, text reviews count, publication dates, and publishers.
 5. The notebook also includes code to train and evaluate a CNN model using the CIFAR-10 dataset, which is not directly related to the book recommendation system but serves as a proof of concept for using CNN models.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to create a new issue or submit a pull request.

 ## License